lgmarin/lgmarin.github.io/_posts/2022-06-01-how-to-install-and-configure-docker-on-linux.markdown

 If you wish, you can use a web browser and search for the desired image, just go to the [Docker Hub][docker-hub] page and you can see the various images that you can use for your projects.
 This page is also good, to look for information about the images.

-If you are a true brave dev you can also use your trustfull Terminal Emulator, with the following syntax by replacing the <name> for your desired image.
+If you are a true brave dev you can also use your trustful Terminal Emulator, with the following syntax by replacing the <name> for your desired image.

 {% highlight shell %}
 $ docker search <name>